Atlantic Health Strategies

 The Short Answer: What It Actually Takes to Open a Mental Health Facility

-One framing point before we start.
-Florida licenses by service type, while Arizona issues a behavioral health residential facility license through AHCCCS and DHS that bundles services differently.
-We do not operate in California or New York, and AHS does not provide ABA or autism services, so the examples below come from states where we actually do the work: Florida, Tennessee, Texas, Arizona, Colorado, Utah, and a handful of others.
+The real question is whether founders can stand up a facility that survives a state survey, an SIU audit, and a payer credentialing process without bleeding cash for a year.
+One framing point before we get into the steps.
+Florida licenses by service type.
+Arizona issues a behavioral health residential facility license through AHCCCS and DHS that bundles services differently.
+AHS does not operate in California or New York, and AHS does not provide ABA or autism services, so the examples below come from states where we do the work: Florida, Tennessee, Texas, Arizona, Colorado, Utah, and a handful of others.

 Step One: Pick Your Program Model, Then Pick Your State (In That Order)

 Founders get this backwards constantly.
 They sign a lease in a state they like, then try to reverse-engineer a program model the regulator will accept.
 Reverse it.
-Define the level of care first, then choose the jurisdiction whose licensing pathway and payer mix match.

-Your options under the ASAM Criteria, 4th Edition include outpatient services, intensive outpatient (IOP), partial hospitalization (PHP, which is an outpatient level of care, not residential), clinically managed residential, and residential withdrawal management.
+Founders should define the level of care first, then choose the jurisdiction whose licensing pathway and payer mix match.
+Options under the ASAM Criteria, 4th Edition include outpatient services, intensive outpatient (IOP), partial hospitalization (PHP, which is an outpatient level of care, not residential), clinically managed residential, and residential withdrawal management.
 Each carries different staffing ratios, square-footage requirements, and life-safety code obligations.
 A founder who tells me they want to open “a PHP with beds” is telling me they have not read the criteria, because PHP patients sleep at home or in supportive housing, not in the licensed PHP space.

 Population matters as much as level of care.
 Adolescent residential carries staffing ratios, education requirements, and DCF reporting obligations that adult programs do not.
 If you intend to serve Medicaid beneficiaries, look at your state’s specific MCO panel before signing a lease, because in some markets the panels are functionally closed for new SUD providers.